 The computer code described and made available on this web page are distributed under the GNU LGPL license.

-ASA047, a Python library which minimizes a scalar function of several variables using the Nelder-Mead algorithm.
+ASA047, a Python code which minimizes a scalar function of several variables using the Nelder-Mead algorithm.

-COMPASS_SEARCH, a Python library which seeks the minimizer of a scalar function of several variables using compass search, a direct search algorithm that does not use derivatives.
+COMPASS_SEARCH, a Python code which seeks the minimizer of a scalar function of several variables using compass search, a direct search algorithm that does not use derivatives.

 Original Algol version by Arthur Kaupe; Python version by John Burkardt.